Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLOPT_DNS_INTERFACE.md

 }
 ~~~

-# AVAILABILITY
+# NOTES

-Added in 7.33.0.
-This option also requires that libcurl was built with a
+This option requires that libcurl was built with a resolver backend that
-resolver backend that supports this operation.
-The c-ares backend is the only
+supports this operation.
+The c-ares backend is the only such one.

-such one.
+# %AVAILABILITY%

 # RETURN VALUE